GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

     file.
 Default is 'standard'.

 **--logfile <LOGFILE>**
     Set the log file name.
-Default is 'reduce.log' in '.'
+Default is 'reduce.log' in the current directory.

 **--loglevel <LOGLEVEL>**
     Set the verbose level for console logging.
 One of